snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 Break down the barriers that exist between data producers and data consumers, by providing:

-* data producers with visibility of how the data is being used downstream and the implications of any changes
+* data producers, with visibility of how the data is being used downstream and the implications of any changes
-* data consumers with notifications when changes are made to a Data Product so that they can make any necessary changes to their models, reports etc.
+* data consumers, with notifications when changes are made to a Data Product so that they can make any necessary changes to their models, reports etc.

 **Change history**; a complete audit log of the changes that have been made to the data product, including changes to existing data and new data that has been added over time.